JanJaapPoos/DRuMFISH/WP2.md

 * An age-length relationship (e.g., von Bertalanffy)
 * A length-egg production (or biomass) relationship.
 If not available, a length-weight relationship may be substituted, as weight can be correlated with fecundity
 * An estimate of M
 * Size boundaries for the selectivity of F (without independent knowledge of the selectivity ogive, the size ranges over which F operates can be arbitrarily chosen).
-Here lc (length at first capture) and lr (length at full recruitment) were chosen a priori based on characteristics of the catch data.
+Here l<sub>c</sub> (length at first capture) and l<sub>r</sun> (length at full recruitment) were chosen a priori based on characteristics of the catch data.

 Assumptions:
 * Constant recruitment to the earliest age-class (age 0).